syeehyn/IEOR4575_Labs/labs/lab1/Installation-instructions.md

 ## Login to WandB from the Command Line (after activating this conda environment)
 ```
+[You will need to first create wandb login at wandb.ai]
+[IMP: Please use your uni@columbia.edu email and user name uni to do this.
+Once you have done that, we will add you to ieor-4575 team]

 $ wandb login
 [1.
 You will be asked to enter your API key here]
 [2.
 Once you have logged in, it will display the account that you are logged in as.
 If this account does not match 'ieor-4575', please relogin with: